gary-archer/oauth.websample.final/README.md

 ### Programming Languages

-* TypeScript and ReactJS are used to implement an SPA that uses access tokens
+* TypeScript and ReactJS are used to develop the SPA and its non functional requirements
-* Typescript is used to implement a [Development Reverse Proxy](https://authguidance.com/2020/07/21/spa-reverse-proxy-based-token-renewal/) to store refresh tokens in cookies

 ### SPA Middleware Used